masternodeh/0-docs/docs/roadmap.md

 * Limit orders

-* Using ZERO as gas fee for the bridge operations
+* ZERO holders benefitting from the bridge

 * Using ZERO as collateral for lending